daac-tools/find-simdoc/README.md

 1. Extract features from sentences
    - Set representation of character q-grams
    - Set representation of word q-grams
-2. Convert the features into binary sketches through LSH
+2. Convert the features into binary sketches through locality sensitive hashing (LSH)
    - [1-bit minwise hashing](https://arxiv.org/abs/0910.3349) for the Jaccard similarity
    - [Simplified simhash](https://dl.acm.org/doi/10.1145/1242572.1242592) for the Cosine similarity
 3. Search for similar sketches using a modified variant of the [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html)